Acupuncture Alternatives- Treatment without Needles

 Vitamin and Mineral Supplements

-Moxibustion is the burning of the herb Mugwort.
-The leaves of the plant are ground up into a fine “fluff” and then rolled into a stick – a cigar like roll (not suitable for smoking), shaped into small cones to be burnt on the skin or processed to be made into a carbon like product that burns with minimum smoke.
+In China and Japan moxibustion is a therapy within it’s own right, and will often be used on it’s own without any acupuncture needles at all.
+I like to use it in conjunction with both needles and/or massage.
+Moxibustion is the process of burning the herb Mugwort (also known as common wormwood, or Artemisia vulgaris), the leaves of the plant are ground up into a fine “fluff” and then rolled into a stick (a cigar like roll that is not suitable for smoking), shaped into small cones that are burnt on the skin or processed to be made into a carbon like stick that burns with minimum smoke.

-Moxa helps to warm the body, increase circulation and reduce pain.
-Where the moxa is applied will depend on the moxa type used as well as the constitutional type of the patient and presenting symptoms.
+Traditionally moxa helps to warm the body, increase circulation and reduce pain.
+Where the moxa is applied will depend on the moxa type used as well as your constitutional type and presenting symptoms.

-The stick is burnt and held just above the skin so that radiating warmth is felt.
-The warmth may be used concentrated on certain points, or it can be used over a large area by moving the stick above the skin and slowly moving it over the desired area.
-There is also a smokeless alternative with the moxa stick.
+The moxa stick is lit until it is glowing then held just above the skin so that a radiating warmth is felt.
+The warmth may be concentrated on certain points, or it can be used over a large area by moving the stick above the skin and slowly moving it over the desired area. .
 This is the most common way to administer moxa- it is most well known for helping turn breech (upside down) babies by holding the moxa stick over a point on the little toe.

-Cone moxa is the use of the moxa punk (fluff), it is compressed into small cones and sat on either a piece of ginger, or directly on the skin.
+Cone moxa or rice grain is the use of the moxa punk (fluff), it is compressed into small cones and sat on either a piece of ginger, or directly on the skin.
 The heat travels down through the cone onto a specific point.
 The cone is then removed before it burns all the way down to the skin to prevent burning.
+I rarely use this form of moxibustion to ensure minimal risk of you being burnt.

 Cupping may leave bruise like marks where applied, please advise me if this will be an issue.
 Again, I will discuss this with you before commencing treatment.

-Massage is incorporated into nearly every treatment, generally on the shoulders and/or lower back, however I may perform massage over the upper chest or abdomen as well if necessary.
-Massage works to relax the patient, it increases circulation, decreases stress, and promotes well-being.
+Massage is incorporated into nearly every treatment, generally on the lower back and/or shoulders, however I may perform massage over the upper chest or abdomen as well if necessary.
+Massage works to relax the patient, it can increase circulation, decrease stress, and promote well-being.
 Massage is generally performed at the end of treatment, however there may be some aspects of massage provided through the course of treatment as well.
 I always ask permission before providing massage and to ensure you are comfortable with what I am going to do.

 ShoniShin translates from Japanese as “Little People Needle” – the practice of treating children.
 The techniques used are very gentle and most are non-insertive.
 The tools used are stroked or tapped on the childs skin in a soothing manner.
 For more information on ShoniShin please visit my page Acupuncture and Children.